 - All academic internships are completed for a minimum of 3 credits on campus or off-campus

 - Deadlines to register credit-bearing internships for the fall and spring semesters are the drop/add deadlines.
 Those dates tend to be a WEEK into the semester.
 The deadline for summer internship registration is June 1st.
+Please note you must pay for tuition for a credit-bearing internship (See step 7 of the process).
+For this to occur, students must attend an ELCM registration session as this is how the internship is registered and added to the students academic course schedule.

 - Participation in the internship occurs over a period of 12 to 15 weeks; with students working a minimum of 10 to 30 hours per week; for a minimum of 120 to 225 hours (or 450 for CSCI) per semester (hour requirements vary per departments) to earn academic credits for the experience